seanconlon29/Tap-into-Your-Tastes/README.md

 <br>

 #### Ensemble Model
 As a bonus model, this ensemble was created to correctly predict what a users preference would be, there must be certain features of the beers within the dataset.
 Luckily there were reviews on certain features of each beer rating.
+This model was created due to the users ratings of different features and ulimately aligned with the review_overall ratings.
 These included:
 - Aroma
     - The smell of the beer, rated from good to bad.
 - Appearance